gregmagdsick/checkMyRent/dailyJournals/Greg.md

   * Deleted corpse code

 Wednesday 1/27/16
+  My wife and daughter came down with norovirus, so I was taking care of them most of the day
   * Shared with the team how I think the day should go, identifying remaining technical challenges
   * Recommended Frazier pair program with Evan to get history.html, history.js working
   * Looked at fixes for CSS on main page, turns out Elena already was working on fixing these during her work on updating the color scheme/feel of the pages